 This article will show you how much you need to retire at 55.
 It covers:

-If you’re thinking about retiring at 55, the question you need to ask is “how much will I spend in retirement?”
+If you’re thinking about retiring at 55, you need to ask yourself “how much will I spend in retirement?”

 This is the starting place for any retirement planning.
 This will determine how much you need in your pensions and other savings to retire at 55.